Concern For Our Kids…

 Our kids need to understand that things don’t always work out as planned, and they must learn and grow from these experiences.
 They need to appreciate that there is a direct correlation between effort and outcomes and that hard work is not only required but should be valued.
 They must understand that success requires competitiveness, and winning means there will be losers and different rewards.
 Furthermore, critical thinking involves more than simply searching for the solution online.
-They need to think through and be able to defend their opinions and positions with sound judgment and analysis.
-Lastly, true growth and happiness in life require some level of personal awareness and sacrifice, including sometimes putting the needs of others first and forgoing short-term gain.
+They need to think through and defend their opinions and positions with sound judgment and analysis.
+Lastly, true growth and happiness in life require a certain level of personal awareness and sacrifice, including sometimes putting the needs of others first and forgoing short-term gains.

 Please don’t consider this just a rant but a wake-up call.
 We are not doing our kids a favor by setting them up for disappointment and failure.
 There aren’t enough therapists and proven medications to address the issue, nor should there be.
 Life is a hero’s journey, and the hero is born out of his or her ability to navigate the inevitable twists and turns along the way.
 It is also a function of an individual’s ability to honestly look in the mirror and take responsibility for their actions and decisions.
 In most cases, assuming the role of victim is a choice.
 We will all confront adversity and experience loss throughout our lives.
 And we will either grow or wither because of this reality.
 In a child’s life, parents and other adults lay either a strong or shaky foundation.